Guidance

 In December 2021, DWP commissioned a review of FRS material deprivation questions.
 The review was conducted by the Centre for Analysis of Social Exclusion (CASE) at the London School of Economics and Political Science (LSE).
 The review recommended a pilot of a short-list of 35 items and activities.
 Full details of the test questions and changes to methodology are given in Section 4 of the published review.

-Following the pilot in 2022 to 2023, the FRS questionnaire introduced 29 updated questions in 2023 to 2024 for the whole of the survey year.
+Following a pilot in 2022 to 2023, the FRS questionnaire introduced 29 updated questions in 2023 to 2024 for the whole of the survey year.
 Around 75% of the sample were asked the updated questions, with the remaining 25% being asked the old questions.
 The division of questions was made at random.

-6.10.
-Output validation
+6.10 Output validation

 Internal quality assurance: QA group

-The FRS dataset is checked by a group of stakeholders, from DWP, other government departments and the devolved administrations.
+The FRS dataset is checked by a group of stakeholders, from DWP, other government departments and the Devolved Governments.
 This adds valuable insight from subject-matter experts, which given the breadth of topics covered in the FRS is essential to support the knowledge and experience of the analytical team.
+Checks are made at both the 6-month and 12-month processing stages to allow any concerns to be fully investigated before release of the 12-month data.

 DWP has an ongoing dialogue with expert users of the FRS-based statistics in relation to several data issues.
 DWP expects this to continue in the future as part of its long-term work programme.